Follow these 5 tips to stay motivated during a renovation to get back on track and avoid getting frustrated or overwhelmed with your home project.

 But then life happens, and for one reason or another, that renovation falls by the wayside.
 Perhaps you finished the big projects and just lost the motivation to do the little boring projects.
 Or maybe your kids got sick, and you just never recovered from the halt in progress.

-It’s week 4 of the One Room Challenge, and I should have more done.
-Honestly, it didn’t sound like so much work when I originally planned to organize and re-decorate our linen closet and open shelving in 6 weeks.
-It’s almost hard to believe I did so much for the spring challenge.
-But fall is the busiest time of year for our family.
-In between painting, crafting, sourcing, planning and redecorating, we’ve taken a 6-day trip to Colorado, gone to fall festivals, and trekked all around town for after-school activities and toddler groups.
+I’ve been there with you far too many times to count.
+It’s week 4 of the One Room Challenge, and I should be farther along with organizing and re-decorating our linen closet and built-in storage nook.
+The excuse I’ve been using is that fall is the busiest time of year for our family.
+We’ve taken a 6-day trip to Colorado, gone to fall festivals, and trekked all around town for after-school activities and toddler groups since starting this project.

 5 Tips to Stay Motivated During a Renovation

 1. Give Yourself a Reason to Complete Your Project

 Does your house look its best when you have people coming over?
 For me, throwing a party or having a holiday get-together motivates me to do things that wouldn’t get done otherwise.
 Perhaps you’re hosting a holiday open house, or a Memorial Day barbecue.
 Find a reason to get the project done and commit to it.
 (The One Room Challenge is also a great external motivator, too!)

 Get specific.
 Identify each project that is necessary to complete your renovation and write it down.
 When another project comes up (and they always do) ask yourself these questions: 1) Is it optional?
 1) Does it have to be done before something else on my list?
 If both of your answers are yes, then that project must be added to the bottom of the list.